RagtagOpen/now-again/README.md

 It's better than setting up a bunch of scripts on a server, because each job can have its own dependencies and run in its own Docker container.

+You can see a simple example at [now-again-example](https://github.com/RagtagOpen/now-again-example).

 ## Installation